MarkSchmidty/owlcoin/README.md

 # Owlcoin [OWL, Ø] Integration/Staging Tree

-## Owlcoin is currently an exact copy of dogecoin- it is dogecoin!
+## Owlcoin is currently an exact copy of dogecoin!
+In fact, it IS dogecoin.
 This will change soon.
 Until then, don't even bother downloading and running this!

 ## What is owlcoin? - Such coin
-owlcoin is like Bitcoin, but based on dogecoin, and also much more of a hoot.
+Owlcoin is like Bitcoin, but based on dogecoin, and also much more of a hoot.

 ## Development and contributions - omg developers
 Developers work in their own trees, then submit pull requests when they think